sammaxfleet/thisorthatpp5/README.md

   2. View a specific profile page - SHOULD HAVE
   3. Edit my own profile Page - MUST HAVE
   4. Can change name and password for log in details if want to make more secure. - MUST HAVE
+  5.

 USER STORIES -  DIRECT MESSAGING
-   1.  - Can view messages On my profile page and see what others have sent me  -COULD HAVE
+   1.  - Can view messages On my profile page and see what others have sent me  - WON'T HAVE
    2. - Can message another user and discuss opinions - COULD HAVE